Prevent Eye Shadow Creasing

 How to Prevent Your Eye Shadow From Creasing

-Here are two easy steps and the products I use to prevent eye shadow creasing on my oily eyelids.
-My skin has been oily every since I can remember; from my face to my fingernails and I could never prevent eye shadow creasing for the longest time.
-I honestly didn’t know how to control the oils on my face.
-(It’s ok though oily facial skin tends to show signs of ageing less than people with normal to dry skin.)
+Here are the two easy steps and the products I use to prevent eye shadow creasing on my oily eyelids.
+My skin has been oily ever since I can remember; from my face to my fingernails.
+I would work so hard on my eyeshadow, to only have it be destroyed in a couple of hours by my oily eyelids.
+I could never prevent eye shadow creasing for the longest time no matter the eye primer.

-Click to learn how to prevent premature ageing on Normal facial skin and here for Dry facial skin.)
-But as time passed and after trial and error I finally have learned how to keep my facial oils under control; click to read on how I care for my oily facial skin.
+As time passed and after trial and error I finally have learned how to keep my facial oils under control and my eyeshadow in place for hours now; click to read on how I care for my oily facial skin.

-Ok, back to what you came here for; how to prevent your eye shadow from creasing.
-I have been doing this for the past four months and it works great even on hot humid days!
+Okay, so for what you came here for; how to prevent your eye shadow from creasing.
+I have been doing this for a while now and it works great even on hot humid days!